Jan01/Sandbagging/README.md

 Sandbagging
 ===========

+[Sandbagging](http://en.wikipedia.org/wiki/Sandbagging) means hiding the strength, skill or difficulty of something or someone early in an engagement.

-[Sandbagging](http://en.wikipedia.org/wiki/Sandbagging) has many meanings and now it has one more: A lightweight .Net Xml documentation to Html converter.
+It is also a lightweight alternative to [Sandcastle](http://shfb.codeplex.com), more specifically: a .Net Xml documentation to Html converter.

 You can obtain an Xml documentation file by setting the XML documentation path under build options.